 When resizing a Depthkit clip, you must also edit your metadata file to reflect this change in resolution.

 Metadata Editing Instructions.
-To edit these values, open your exported metadata file in a text editor and scroll to the very bottom of the file.
+To edit these values, open the metadata file which was exported with the Image Sequence in a text editor and scroll to the very bottom of the file.

 Edit the textureHeight and textureWidth to match the resolution of your re-encoded clip.
 If you have calculated the height automatically, verify the video resolution by right clicking the video file, selecting properties, and viewing the frame height/width under Details.